Frameworks vs. CMS – Which One is Better and Why?

 So, what is the difference between a Content Management System and a Framework?
 Here is some basic knowledge of web framework vs. cms.

-A framework is a basic software that provides generic functionality for reducing the amount of overhead in building your web project.
+A framework is a necessary software that provides generic functionality for reducing the amount of overhead in building your web project.
 Often, Frameworks provide interaction, authentication, and router model for delivering responses to web requests.
-Simply put, Frameworks is a fundamental tool for building great solutions.
+Put merely; a Framework is a fundamental tool for building great solutions.
 The target audience of a framework is developers.

 Content Management System (CMS)